vaupunkt/Onleihe-Checker/README.md

 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked"
 4. Select the `OnleiheChecker` folder

+#### 3. Firefox Add-on Setup

+1. Open Firefox and navigate to `about:debugging`
+2. Click "This Firefox" → "Load Temporary Add-on"
+3. Select the `manifest.json` file in the `OnleiheChecker_firefox` folder

 ## 🎯 Usage